Removal of the ‘Into the Wild’ Bus 142

 Moving Living History

-Midway through June, the Alaska Army National Guard airlifted Bus 142 from the Alaskan wilderness to an undisclosed location.
+Midway through June 2021, the Alaska Army National Guard airlifted Bus 142 from the Alaskan wilderness to an undisclosed location.
 The ‘Into the Wild’ bus, made famous by the book and movie “Into the Wild”.
 The bus memorializes the life of Christopher McCandless.
 This historic item was originally placed in the forest to house employees building a pioneer access road.
-In recent years, this bus has become an increasing hazard to visitors who are tempted to retrace McCandless’s steps.
+(Smithsonian) In recent years, this bus has become an increasing hazard to visitors who are tempted to retrace McCandless’s steps.
+(UAF)

 Dangerous Shoes to Fill

 In the last 10 years, two travelers drowned in the Teklanika River during their journey.
-And, at least 15 others required the assistance of Search and Rescue to survive the trip.
-While the journey of McCandless was definitely a fascinating one, this landmark proved to be a danger to Alaskan recreationists.
+And at least 15 others required Search-and-Rescue assistance to survive the trip.
+(NPS) While McCandless’s journey was definitely a fascinating one, this landmark proved dangerous to Alaskan recreationists.
 The removal has provoked emotional reactions from the McCandless family and many others.
 Most agree that the Alaska Department of Natural Resources made the right choice in acting in the best interests of public safety.

 Death on the Teklanika